Whether for singing, recording vocals or audio, or making YouTube videos, a microphone is a perfect tool to help you turn your dreams into a REALITY!

 However, for first-time users, the HyperX QuadCast S is unquestionably superior!

-This is because it has some added features or differences in comparison to the HyperX QuadCast.
-These are some of their differences:
+This is because it has some added features or differences compared to the HyperX QuadCast.
+Here are some of their differences:

 - With a few exceptions, the HyperX QuadCast S has many of the same features as the HyperX QuadCast.